Contentful Personalization & Analytics

 })

-If your application policy permits Optimization by default and you do not render an end-user consent UI, seed accepted consent during initialization:
+1. If application policy permits Optimization by default and you do not render a user consent UI, seed accepted consent at startup.

 clientId: APP_CONFIG.optimizationClientId,